Best Portland Engagement Photo Locations

 Dramatic waterfalls, forest trails, lush mossy rocks

 Latourell Falls is one of my favorite waterfalls in the gorge.
 It's easily accessible, dramatic in size, has lots of options for various photo angles, and you can even scramble down next to it if you're super adventurous!
+The trees by the trailhead also look great in autumn!

 Ruthon County Park